 The activities on this Alaska wildlife adventure are diverse, requiring general mobility and fitness.
 The longest required walk is two miles roundtrip over a relatively flat wooden boardwalk to reach Brooks Falls in Katmai National Park, to observe the brown bears.
 Trail surfaces for the various walks vary from pavement to uneven natural terrain.
 While all travelers must be able to walk at least two miles, some longer hikes are available for those who desire.
 The kayaking activity on Fox Island involves paddling for approximately two hours in conditions that are typically quite calm.
 Travelers are not required to participate in every activity, but all participants must be able to walk at least two miles.

 Medical Evacuation Insurance is mandatory for this trip.
 Note that the cost of a medical evacuation policy will be added to your tour invoice.
 If you wish to decline this coverage and opt for a different carrier, you will need to provide other proof of coverage including your insurance company’s name and contact number, and your insurance policy number.

-Airport transfers on Day 1 and Day 13; accommodations as per the itinerary; dome car train from Denali to Talkeetna; meals from dinner on Day 1 through breakfast on Day 13 (except dinner on Days 6 and 9); most gratuities.
+Airport transfers on Day 1 and Day 13; accommodations as per itinerary; dome car train from Denali to Talkeetna; meals from dinner on Day 1 through breakfast on Day 13 (excluding dinner on Days 6 and 9); entrance fees; most gratuities.
 Subject to change without notice.